Michael679089/obsidian-sync-calendar/README.md

       - Select "Desktop Application"
       - Input a name for this OA Application.
       - Download the OAClient credentials file.
-- Place the credentials file in `VaultFolder/.obsidian/calendar.sync.credentials.json`
+- Place the credentials file in and rename it to this `VaultFolder/.obsidian/calendar.sync.credentials.json`.

 ### Manually installing the plugin